 The equation learning module searches for the best equation to describe the given empirical data.1 If the discovered equation holds for all events, the learning task is completed, and no preconditions need to be generated.
 If the equation describes only a subset of the events, however, then the subset described is removed from the list of events and associated with the equation describing it.
 Sometimes several classes of events can be described by one expression that evaluates to different values.
 When this occurs, a number of classes are formed, one for each value of the expression.
 Remaining events are passed to the equation learning procedure again in order to determine a separate equation for them.
-This iterative process repeats until all events are placed in a 'miscellaneous' class.
+This iterative process repeats until all events are accounted for.
+When no equation can be determined for some events, they are placed in a 'miscellaneous' class.